neurogym/neurogym/docs/envs.md

 decision : constant 500

-#### IntervalDiscrimination
+### IntervalDiscrimination task ###

-Agents have to report which of two stimuli presented sequentially is longer.
+Logic: Agents have to report which of two stimuli presented sequentially is longer.

 Reference paper: